Tucows: Company history

 On August 26, 2006, Tucows won an eBay auction for the web calendar site Kiko.com.
 The company planned to roll Kiko's features into their existing email platform.

 On July 27, 2007, Tucows acquired ItsYourDomain.com (IYD), another privately held ICANN-accredited wholesale registrar offering domain services through a network of over 2,500 affiliates with over 700,000 domains under management, paying US$10.35 million.
 ItsYourDomain.com managed 699,951 domains compared to Tucows's 5,919,987, at the time of the sale in July 2007 ItsYourDomain.com's monthly growth of 29,181 exceeded Tucows growth of 21,126.

 By June 2008, Tucows had a total of three domain name registration services called ItsYourDomain (IYD), NetIdentity, and DomainDirect.
 Tucows decided to discontinue these three services, and merge them into one new domain name registration service, called Hover.
 Hover is a simple domain name registration service powered by Tucows Inc, that started in July 2008.
 All IYD, DomainDirect, and NetIdentity customers are fulfilled by Hover.com.

 On November 6, 2008, Tucows announced that they were launching Butterscotch.com, an online video network with video tutorials to explain Internet technology, starting with 35 video tutorials and plans to reach 500 clips by Spring 2009.
 On October 14, 2011, Butterscotch.com producer Sean Carruthers stated production had been shut down.

 In December 2014, Tucows launched RealNames, offering e-mail service using domain names acquired from Mailbank.com Inc.

 On January 20, 2017, the company acquired eNom for $83.5 million, making Tucows the second-largest domain registrar in the world.

 The company announced in January 2021 it was shuttering its Downloads business, as it was no longer essential to the rest of the company's business, but had transferred all of its assets and content to the Internet Archive prior to its closure.

 Business lines

 In July 2008, Tucows rebranded its wholesale services as "Open SRS".

-As of July 2023, Tucows is the second-largest accredited registrar in the world.
+As of July 2023, Tucows is the third-largest accredited registrar in the world.